Shonie Carter: The Ultimate Fighter 4

 After losing to Nathan Quarry at UFC 53 by TKO, Carter's UFC record stood at a lukewarm 3–2.
 He applied as a contestant for the fourth season of The Ultimate Fighter a reality show on Spike.
 The season, subtitled "The Comeback", featured MMA veterans whose careers in the UFC could use a jumpstart.
 Carter joined Team Mojo and was picked to fight first against Team No Love's Rich Clementi.
 Carter arrived to the show out of shape and struggled through his initial workout.
 With help from his cornerman Matt Serra, however, Carter won a two-round decision over Clementi.
 In the second round, Carter fought a rematch with Matt Serra.
 Much was made of Carter's come-from-behind KO by spinning backfist in their previous encounter.
 Though Carter landed another spinning backfist, he lost the fight by decision.

 Throughout the show, Carter earned notoriety and sparked irritation from his cast-mates with his habits, including his unusual style of dress and various artistic projects.
 He angered both teams by unilaterally deciding to train with Team No Love for a day.
 He also asked Clementi to corner him in his fight with Serra.
 On the show, his MMA record showed that he had 198 professional fights.

 Post-show career

 Carter weighing in at UFC Fight Night: Sanchez vs Riggs.

 After the completion of the show, Carter did not appear on the card of the season finale.
 He did, however, make an appearance a month later at UFC Fight Night: Sanchez vs. Riggs, losing to Marcus Davis by unanimous decision.
 Afterward, Carter continued to fight in smaller promotions.
 He won the Throwdown Middleweight Championship at Throwdown ETC – Showdown on February 20, 2009, via a split decision victory from George Lockhart.
 He lost 7 out of his last 9 fights.

 Carter announced his first retirement in January 2013, with around 240 full contact karate, kickboxing and MMA bouts under his belt.

 Carter came out of retirement in January 2014, when he faced Matt Dwyer for the BFL Welterweight Championship.
 Carter lost the fight by TKO (retirement).
+Carter was among the fighters coached by Brian Gassaway, a UFC, WEC and Bellator veteran who worked as a trainer in Chicago after retiring from competition in 2010.